sal-medstats/ctru/readme.md

 ## Installation

 If all you want to do is use these functions then its pretty straight-forward to install them thanks to the `[devtools](https://cran.r-project.org/web/packages/devtools/index.html)` package.
-Install it from CRAN and then install this repository...
+Install it from CRAN and then install this repository from GitHub...

 ```
 install.packages('devtools')
 devtools::install_github('ns-ctru/ctru')
+## And of course load the library
+library(ctru)
 ```

 You can now use the functions `read_prospect()`, fields_prospect()` and so forth.